Katie Fahey: Voters Not Politicians

-Fahey, an independent voter, became concerned about the country's increasing political polarization during the 2016 election season.
+Fahey, an independent, became concerned about the country's increasing political polarization during the 2016 election season.
 Gerrymandering was an issue she believed most people could agree on regardless of their political party.
 Shortly after the November election, she posted a message on Facebook: "I'd like to take on gerrymandering in Michigan.
 If you're interested in doing this as well, please let me know."
-Dozens of people responded and formed a citizens group called Voters Not Politicians (VNP).
+Dozens of people responded and they formed a citizens group called Voters Not Politicians (VNP).

 On March 4, 2017, around 70 people attended the group's first town hall meeting in the Marquette, Michigan, public library.
 In all, VNP held 33 such meetings in as many days, asking people across the state how they thought a fair redistricting system should work.
 Volunteers also studied other states' systems and sought advice from election law experts.
 They wrote a proposal for a ballot initiative which would create a 13-member redistricting commission consisting of four Republicans, four Democrats, and five voters with no party affiliation, all to be selected through a random drawing of registered voters, supervised by the Michigan Secretary of State.
-The proposal barred anyone from serving on the commission who had held a politically-affiliated position within the past six years, including elected officials, candidates, lobbyists, and political consultants.
+The proposal barred anyone from serving on the commission who had held a politically affiliated position within the past six years, including elected officials, candidates, lobbyists, and political consultants.

 The ballot initiative, known as the Independent Redistricting Commission Initiative, or simply Proposal 2, was approved by the Board of State Canvassers in August 2017.
 VNP then had 180 days to collect the over 315,000 signatures required to get the proposal on the November 2018 ballot.
 With no physical home office and almost no funds, Fahey organized an estimated 4,000 volunteers who collected over 425,000 signatures from all 83 Michigan counties, and turned them in two months before the deadline.